xgbuils/bheap/README.md

 - Returns: Element of instance of `BinaryHeap`

 Gets the top element of the binary heap.
-Throws an `Error` when the heap is empty.
+Returns `undefined` when the heap is empty.

 **Time complexity:** *O(1)*